xandaron/odin-assimp/README.md

 cd odin-assimp

 # To build libassimp and update the bindings
-# Windows:
 ./build-binding.bat

 # To just build libassimp
-# Windows:
 ./build-lib.bat

-#Linux:
-./build-lib.sh
 ```

-On linux you'll need to add assimp to your system yourself as the binding assumes that assimp is available system wide.
+On linux please install assimp using your package manager.

 ## Supported 3D Formats